Freely-Given-org/Bible_speaker_identification/outsideSources/README.md

 - TIPNR spreadsheet from Tyndale House, Cambrdige
-- exported tables from Theographic Bible Data from Viz.Bible
+- exported tables from Theographic Bible Data from Viz.Bible (and also being worked on by DigitalManna although their work is not (yet) publicly available -- but effectively makes this dataset obsolete :-( )
-- various TSV and XML data files from SIL Glyssen
+- various TSV, XML and MS-Excel (XLSX) data files from SIL Glyssen

 See the subfolders for more details of each.